folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 1. In the **Search & filter** pane, click **Group**.
 2. Select the group from the drop-down list.
-The funds are listed in the result pane..
+The funds are listed in the result pane.

 ### Acquisition units